 This unit describes the skills and knowledge that is required to operate a roller to compact material.
 The training provided is relevant to operational roles in both civil construction and resources and infrastructure industries and applies to those working in site-based roles.
-Pro Training Australia is not a Registered Training Organisation (RTO) but is flexible and mobile to meet your training needs.
+Pro Training Australia is flexible and mobile to meet your training needs.

 Conduct Roller Operations